nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 ### What are the Cost Principles for Cold Storage?

-Nuxeo Cold Storage is based on [AWS S3 Glacier Flexible Retrieval with standard retrieval option](https://aws.amazon.com/s3/storage-classes/#Flexible_Retrieval)
+Nuxeo Cold Storage is based on [AWS S3 Glacier Flexible Retrieval with standard retrieval option](https://aws.amazon.com/s3/storage-classes/#Flexible_Retrieval).

-The general cost principles of cold storage are:
+The general cost principles of Cold Storage are:
 - Storage is cheap
 - Retrieval is expensive
 - Anything sent to cold storage will be charged a minimum of 90 days of storage

 ### What is Moved to Cold Storage and what Remains in Regular Storage when Moving Content?

-When moving content to cold storage, the main file attached to the document is sent to cold storage.
+When moving content to cold storage, only the main file attached to the document is sent to cold storage.

 All the rest remains in regular storage, including:
 - Other attachments in the document (e.g. anything stored in `file:files`).